sleepjie/Valanar/Valanar Superdocument.md

 ---
 ## Sah’Raza
+In the far east, the arid and sun scorched Sah'Raza desert is home to the nation of Drak'Thill and its surrounding Free Cities, as well as the Dry Sea.
 ### Drak’Thill
 ##### Population and Demographics
 There exists a population of Goblinoids who face rampant discrimination and abuse from the higher races, but are nonetheless allowed to reside within city limits and are even often sought after for menial labour (whether they like it or not).